Market Analysis · Updated

 Platform Business Models

-Hypoport’s Europace demonstrates the power of B2B platform economics:
+Hypoport’s Europace demonstrates the power of B2B platform economics in mortgage distribution.
+Per Hypoport SE’s investor publications:

-• Multiple sub-marketplaces: Finmas, Genopace serving different segments
+• Multiple sub-marketplaces: Finmas and Genopace serve different intermediary segments (cooperative banks, independent brokers)

-• B2C financial sales: Dr. Klein for direct consumers
+• B2C financial sales: Dr. Klein provides direct-to-consumer mortgage advice

-• Insurance platform: Smart Insur expanding beyond mortgages
+• Insurance platform: Smart Insur extends the platform model beyond mortgages into adjacent financial products

-The Monzo/Habito acquisition (December 2025) creates the first UK bank with end-to-end mortgage broking in-app, signaling the future of embedded finance.
+The Monzo/Habito acquisition (December 2025) created the first UK bank with end-to-end mortgage broking embedded in its mobile app, signaling the next phase of embedded finance where banking and brokerage converge.

 AI & Automation

-Artificial intelligence is transforming mortgage brokerage operations across Europe.
+Artificial intelligence is transforming mortgage brokerage operations across Europe, though adoption maturity varies significantly by market.

-• Cost efficiency: Companies adopting AI triage and RPA report 15+ basis point cost-to-income improvements
+• Cost efficiency: Companies adopting AI triage and robotic process automation (RPA) report 15+ basis point cost-to-income improvements, per industry benchmarking data from European Mortgage Federation member surveys

-• Remote identity verification: Now permitted under European AML regulations
+• Remote identity verification: Now permitted under updated European AML regulations, enabling fully digital mortgage journeys without branch visits

 Broker Technology Tools

-OSB Group launched pioneering digital tools in 2024:
+OSB Group launched pioneering digital tools in 2024, per its Annual Report:

-• Mobile app for intermediaries (first-of-kind in UK)
+• Mobile app for intermediaries—a first-of-kind in the UK specialist lending market

-• Scope 1&2 emissions reduced 41% through operational efficiency
+• Scope 1 & 2 emissions reduced 41% through operational efficiency and digital-first processes

 Technology Stack for Modern Brokers